Cryptops australis

 Cryptops australis is a species of centipede in the Cryptopidae family.
 It was first described in 1845 by British entomologist George Newport.
-It occurs in Australia and New Zealand.
+It occurs in Australia, New Zealand and Melanesia.

+Subspecies

 Description

 These small centipedes grow to about 3 cm in length.
 They inhabit wet forests, where they are found underneath and within rotting logs.
 Their colouration is orange-brown.
 They are blind and have 21 pairs of legs.